eProsima/Fast-DDS/examples/C++/DDS/FlowControlExample/README.txt

 To launch this example open two consoles:

- 1) "$ FlowControlExample subscriber" (or "FlowControlExample.exe subscriber" in Windows).
+ 1) "$ ./DDSFlowControlExample subscriber" (or "DDSFlowControlExample.exe subscriber" in Windows).

- 2..*) "$ FlowControlExample publisher" (or "FlowControlExample.exe publisher XX" in Windows).
+ 2..*) "$ ./DDSFlowControlExample publisher" (or "DDSFlowControlExample.exe publisher" in Windows).

 This example illustrates the flow control feature.